Yuriy Daybov

 About

 20+ years building software products and platforms, 5+ as CTO.
 I specialize in restructuring engineering teams and development processes, and leading technology transformations in product-focused companies.
+Most of the result comes down to people: rebuilding the team, retaining key engineers, carrying them through a change of technologies — without dropping commitments to the business.
 I understand the architecture and limitations of modern AI systems and help organizations apply them in practice.

 // expertise